samhornstein/obsidian-work-log/README.md

 For example, toggle the checkbox in the embedded link below and observe how this change is reflected in [Tasks](Tasks.md):
 ![Leave Earth](Tasks.md#^00f181)

-By embedding links to tasks throughout your vault, you ensure updates propagate across all files.
+By embedding links to tasks throughout your vault, you ensure updates propagate across files.

 When [Open](Tasks.md#Open) tasks are completed, they can be cut and pasted to [Closed](Tasks.md#Closed).
-Keeping closed tasks within [Tasks](Tasks.md) maintains any references.
+Keeping closed tasks within [Tasks](Tasks.md) maintains references.

 As an example, this project organizes [Closed](Tasks.md#Closed) by year, quarter and week to assist with stand ups and performance reviews.
 ## Additional ideas